trent-gill/portfolio/README.md

 This is touched on heavily about in the syllabus.
 Go ahead and get Adobe Creative Cloud installed this week.
 You can also forgo the expense and use the Gaylord labs but it is recommended that you purchase a subscription, even if it's just for this semester.

-### 6. What the heck is a PR Publication?" style="fancy"] Let's go with a good ol' definition:** PR publications** provide a free, controlled media designed for publics who share characteristics and interest.
+### 6. What the heck is a PR Publication?

+Let's go with a good ol' definition:** PR publications** provide a free, controlled media designed for publics who share characteristics and interest.
 Read that definition again.
 There's a lot there that's worth unpacking.

 #### 1. **PR publications** provide a **free**, controlled media designed for publics who share characteristics and interest.